SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

 - Create a new state property named status ✅
 - Add reducer actions possible reducer action values for this would be

   - EDITING ✅
   - FORM_SUBMITTING ✅
   - FORM_SUCCESS ✅
   - ERROR ✅

 - Create the dispatches for the reducer actions
   - FORM_SUBMITTING
     - Add the timeout somewhere
   - FORM_SUCCESS
   - ERROR ✅
     - form validation ✅
-    - html messege ✅
+    - html message ✅
       -Change any mention of state.error ✅